 There can be downsides to open adoption.
 Many adoptive parents find the degree of openness to be a threat, fearing that the birthparents will intrude upon their lives after the adoption is over, or even seek to have the child returned to them.
 Adoptive parent may worry that the child will be confused over who his or her "real" parents are.

 Choosing an open or a closed adoption is just one question among many that you'll face in the adoption process.
 There are also important legal questions that will arise as you take on the custody and care of an adopted child.
-The good news is that there are family law attorneys in your area who are experienced in adoption cases.
-Get in touch with one near you today and receive an initial evaluation of your case for free.
+A skilled family law attorney experienced in adoption cases will be able to set your mind at ease and ensure a smooth process.